EvgeniiZorin/msc-thesis/README.md

 ## Project description

-Description here.
+Programs written during my MSc.

-## Code
+## Programs

+---

-`CuboidME` - program for creating hypercubes.
+`CuboidME` - program which calculates hypercuboids from a given list of genotypes.

-`Epistatic coefficients` - program for calculating 2D epistatic coefficients.
+`Epistatic_coefficients_2D` - program for calculating epistatic coefficients based on a triangular matrix for hypercuboids of dimensionality d = 2.

 ## Authors